-BY 2022 WE WILL KEY ACTIONS FOR 2021/22 KEY SUCCESS MEASURES Work for closer integration and partnership between health and social care, using the Better Care Fund (BCF) as a vehicle to develop closer working between the Council and Richmond Clinical Commissioning Group (CCG) Continue to develop strategic partnerships with the NHS, both at a sub-regional level in SW London as a designated Integrated Care System (ICS), and at a borough level developing Integrated Care Partnerships (ICP) to achieve the best outcomes for local residents through the integration of health and care.
-Number of admissions into residential and nursing care aged 65+ Rate of admissions into residential and nursing care per 100,000 population 65+ Continue with the transformation of the front door, to implement a community-based service based on principles of early intervention and prevention, that will manage demand and meet more people's needs at the initial point of contact. % of People receiving rehabilitative support who have a reduced level of service or no service required at the end of their rehabilitative support % of People whose personal outcomes of an adult safeguarding intervention were met % of Clients (receiving long-term community services) on a Direct payment Support the care sector through the pandemic.
+BY 2022 WE WILL KEY ACTIONS FOR 2021/22 KEY SUCCESS MEASURES Work for closer integration and partnership between health and social care, using the Better Integrated Care Partnerships (ICP) to achieve the best outcomes for local residents through the integration of health and care.
+Continue with the transformation of the front door, to implement a community-based service based on principles of early intervention and prevention, that will manage demand and meet more people's needs at the initial point of contact.
+Number of admissions into residential and nursing care aged 65+ Care Fund (BCF) as a vehicle to develop closer working between the Council and Richmond Rate of admissions into residential and nursing care per 100,000 population 65+ Clinical Commissioning Group (CCG) % of People receiving rehabilitative support who have a reduced level of service or no service required at the end of their rehabilitative support % of People whose personal outcomes of an adult safeguarding intervention were met % of Clients (receiving long-term community services) on a Direct payment Support the care sector through the pandemic.
 Continuing to support and sustain the local provider market post COVID-19 to ensure sufficient capacity to meet demand delivered by a highly skilled and competent workforce.
 Maintaining a sufficient, diverse, professionally confident adult social care workforce to meet on-going statutory duties, complete restorative work and ensure consistency of practice.
 Embedding the immense learning from COVID-19 and adopt lasting improvements to the way residents are supported through changed approaches to service delivery, making full use of technological innovation and digital approaches, building on the strength-based approach.
 Develop plans that would enable older residents to downsize and stay in the borough Working with housing developers, local housing associations, other housing providers, including almshouses and the Planning Service, further build and consolidate the affordable housing pipeline intended to deliver a significant increase in affordable housing over the next five years.
 Number of properties where major disability adaptations have been completed Number of affordable housing completions To include identifying opportunities to provide new housing in local neighbourhoods for downsizers.
 To support and seek grant support from the GLA where this is available.